Let’s end involuntary unemployment!

 Which are the best actors to implement job-guarantee programs at the local level?

 Many questions still remain unanswered.
 But with your help, we can put forward solid policy solutions.
-More actions will follow, join the movement now!
+More actions will follow, so stay tuned!

 For more information, please contact euleane.omez@feps-europe.eu